rsymo/copilot-action-comment-on-pr/README.md

 ## Description
 This is a self-guided tutorial to help folks learn how to use GitHub Copilot.
 In this project you will find:
-* a `main.py` file with no contents
+* a `.github/workflows/pr-comment-workflow.yml` file with no contents
 * a devcontainer that installs CodeTour and GitHub Copilot when the Codespace is created
-* a CodeTour to guide the developer through using GitHub Copilot to develop a rock, paper, scissors game.
+* a CodeTour to guide the developer through using GitHub Copilot to develop a GitHub Action workflow file.

 ## To complete this tutorial, you will need:
 * Access to [GitHub Copilot](https://github.com/features/copilot)